GarageGames/Torque3D-Wiki/Setting-Up-Your-Project-for-the-Leap-Motion-Controller.md

     includeModule( 'leapMotion' );
 ```

+With these changes in place you may run your project's `generateProjects.bat` file to rebuild the various Visual Studio files.

+### Example project.conf ###

 Here is a complete example of a `project.conf` file with all of the required changes:

 ```